 - Frequently Asked Questions

-- Restarting your WiFi router can solve many connectivity issues.
+- Restarting your Wi-Fi router can resolve common internet issues

-- Wait: Leave the router off for at least 30 seconds.
-This allows it to fully power down and clear its memory.
+- Leave the router off for at least 30 seconds.
+This allows it to fully shut down and clear its memory.

 Troubleshooting Common Issues